vshymanskyy/Preferences/README.md

 - `getType()` and `freeEntries()` methods are not supported (returning dummy values)
 - `putBytes()` and `putString()` allow writing empty values (length = 0)
 - `put*()` and `get*()` operations **don't fail** if the existing value has a different type

+## Known issues

+- `clear()` is not working on Arduino Nano 33 IoT, MKR1010, MKR VIDOR.
+This cannot be implemented, as WiFiNINA storage doesn't provide any API to remove or enumerate directories.
+If you need to clear a namespace on these devices, you'll have to erase each key individually using `remove()`.